Faculty and Staff

 Shewit Samuel

-Shewit is a busy mom of two, a toddler and infant.
+Shewit is a busy mom of two.
 In her free time, she likes watching soccer and playing tennis.

 Elementary